Embassy of Switzerland in Morocco

 - Exceptions are, however, provided for.
 The entry ban does not apply to persons who are Swiss nationals, who enjoy free movement of persons or who are in a situation of absolute necessity.
 Foreign nationals - even if they come from a country at risk - who meet one of the conditions laid down are therefore still allowed to enter Switzerland.
 These conditions can be consulted under the heading "Entry / Who is not affected by the ban on entry into Switzerland? "of the MES FAQs.

-- For more information, please consult the website of the State Secretariat for Migration SEM, and the Ordinance 3 Covid-19 which contains all the basic information concerning the opening of the borders of the Schengen States for nationals of third States.
+- For more information, please consult also the website of the State Secretariat for Migration SEM, and the Ordinance 3 Covid-19 .

-New rules for entry into Switzerland by plane
+New health regulations for entry into Switzerland by air

 - Persons entering Switzerland by air must present a PCR test that is less than 72 hours old on entry.
 Travellers will be checked before boarding the plane.